Overview

 (DFA) to its mutual funds.
 DFA is an Austin, Texas-based mutual fund company with over 100

-separate funds in aggregate and $777 billion of firm-wide assets under management (as of
+separate funds in aggregate and over $1 trillion of firm-wide assets under management (as of

 While there is no direct linkage between the investment advice given and the approval of BIP to